Portland Harbor Superfund

 July 2012: The Environmental Protection Agency released a letter July 2012 threatening to fine the Lower Willamette Group for using "incorrect or misleading information" in a report on the risk people face by eating contaminated Willamette River fish from the Willamette River Superfund Site.
 Read the letter.

-July 27, 2012: Audubon Society of Portland conservation director Bob Sallinger and Willamette Riverkeeper executive director Travis Williams wrote a guest column in The Oregonian, "Willamette Superfund site cleanup would benefit all who love the river."Read the column.
+July 27, 2012: Oregonian OpEd by Bob Sallinger, Audubon Society of Portland, and Travis Williams, Willamette Riverkeeper, "Willamette Superfund site cleanup would benefit all who love the river."Read the column.

 Oct.
 8, 2012: Portland Audubon comments on Superfund Natural Resource Damage Assessment DEIS.